celery/celery/docs/reference/celery.rst

         Base task class for this app.

+    .. attribute:: Celery.timezone

+        Current timezone for this app.
+        This is a cached property taking the time zone from the :setting:`CELERY_TIMEZONE` setting.

     .. method:: Celery.close

         Close any open pool connections and do any other steps necessary